xrisaD/HashCode-MorePizza-2020/README.md

 # HashCode - MorePizza 2020
-Our solution for the 2020 HashCode practise problem
+Our solution for the 2020 HashCode practice problem
 <br>
 <br>
 Results: